plyp-us/plyp-us.github.io/README.md

 The second principle of 86400.GURU time management discipline is going to be similarly difficult for some to embrace.
 Open source development is truly revolutionary in terms of what it means for time management in a macro sense.
 Through your own efforts, your work at making open source development work much better by using it will have gigantic impacts on even the smallest elements of your life, such as your time management discipline and where your day goes.

-## GIT Your GYG

-Use Git, follow the Git dev listserv, improve Git, improve Git Flow, Improve open source Git workflow CI/CD tools ... recursively Gitify everything about your professional existence.
-That includes, or maybe starts with your business intelligence gathering activities ... for your next job search OR your next talent acquistion search for your next startup OR your commitizen search for your next open source project.
-Gitify everything in your professional workflow and time management discipline ... personal habits are amenable to the infrastructure-as-code philosophy.
-Gitify everything.
-Git Your GYG.

 ## Auctus!!!

 Always INCREASE!!!
 Accelerate all games negotiations!
 LEAD with the drumbeat of competition.